gvwilson/thirdbit/_posts/2021/2021-06-30-those-who-ignore-history.md

 TE: Hi, I'm a teacher.
 I know how to select and arrange learning materials in ways that are appealing, informative, and effective.

 PF: Huh.
-That seems simpler to me than programming...
+That seems simpler to me than programming…

 ## 2021